-On the contrary, as Complainant demonstrated, the Domain Name is used to host the Website mimicking that of Complainant and using Complainant's trademarks and company name without authorization, namely to impersonate Complainant and attempt to mislead Internet users into thinking that the goods and services purportedly offered on the Website originate from Complainant.
-Such use demonstrates neither a bona fide offering of goods or services nor a legitimate interest of Respondent (Arkema France v.
-Aaron Blaine, WIPO Case No. D2015-0502).
+On the contrary, as Complainant demonstrated, the Domain Name was used to host the Website mimicking that of Complainant and using Complainant's trademarks without authorization, namely to impersonate Complainant and attempt to mislead Internet users into thinking that the goods purportedly offered through the Website originate from Complainant.
+Such use demonstrates neither a bona fide offering of goods or services nor a legitimate interest of Respondent.

-In addition, the nature of the Domain Name, comprising Complainant's trademark in its entirety carries a risk of implied affiliation (See WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 2.5.1.).
+In addition, the nature of the Domain Name, comprising Complainant's trademark in its entirety carries a high risk of implied affiliation (See WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 2.5.1.)1.